Here's how coronavirus spread inside a government office in Florida -- and how one official says it stopped | NewsChannel 3-12

 Another individual, who works on the same floor but not in the same office as the group, tested positive on June 13, Hopes said.
 That case is believed to be an outlier and not related to the original outbreak.

 No employees are hospitalized any longer and some have returned to work, Hopes said during the news conference.
-The county office reopened on Monday and is encouraging those that are unvaccinated to wear masks while it plans to hold a vaccination clinic on Friday.
+The county office reopened on Monday and encouraged — but didn’t require — those who are unvaccinated to wear masks.
+The county is also hosting an open drive-through vaccination clinic on Friday from 10 a.m. to 1 p.m. in the alleyway behind the county building.

+Though limited to just a handful of people, the outbreak in Manatee County illuminates the ongoing risks of Covid-19 for unvaccinated pockets of people.
+Manatee County, like many across the country, repealed mask requirements in public buildings last month.

 “These types of losses are preventable,” Hopes told CNN’s Erin Burnett on Wednesday night.
 “The vaccine works.
 Life is too precious.”